alex-clinton/alex-clinton.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm a second year PhD student in the [Computer Sciences department]((https://www.cs.wisc.edu)) at the [University of Wisconsin-Madison](https://www.wisc.edu).
+I'm a first year PhD student in the [Computer Sciences department]((https://www.cs.wisc.edu)) at the [University of Wisconsin-Madison](https://www.wisc.edu).
 I am grateful to be advised by [Prof. Kirthevasan Kandasamy](https://pages.cs.wisc.edu/~kandasamy/index.html).
 Prior coming to Madison I did my undergrad at the [University of Notre Dame](https://www.nd.edu) where I majored in Computer Science and Mathematics.

 Research
 ======